-This integration used to cost $150K, now it is free!
+The integration between Google Analytics and BigQuery used to cost $150K, but now it is free!

-Hence, if you’re a website deals with high-value users, or you have a CRM with offline data, that needs to be joined with digital data, then this feature is for you.
-This allow you to identify and target very specific audiences with your marketing.
+Hence, if your website deals with high-value users, or you have a CRM with offline data, that needs to be joined with digital data, then this feature is for you.
+This allows you to identify and target very specific audiences with your marketing.

 Not only is GA4 giving you greater analysis than before, but it’s also potentially increasing your revenue.

-There are lots of reasons why you might want to consider a switch to GA4.
-Perhaps the best argument is also the most obvious one; put simply GA4 is the future, and development of GA3 is now paused.
-New features will only be developed for GA4.
+There are lots of reasons why you might want to consider migrating to GA4.
+Perhaps the best argument is also the most obvious one; Universal Analytics will sunset on the 1st of July.

 Google Analytics 4 will continue to be upgraded and become bigger and better as time goes by.
 You don’t want to be left in the dust whilst your competitors expand and improve their marketing as a result of receiving more effective data.